cvondrick/videogan/README.md

 The code requires a Torch7 installation.

 To train a generator for video, see main.lua.
+This file will construct the networks, start many threads to load data, and train the networks.

 For the conditional version, see main_conditional.lua.
+This is similar to main.lua, except the input to the model is a static image.

 To generate videos, see generate.lua.
 This file will also output intermediate layers, such the mask and background image, which you can inspect manually.